By Chris Doxey, Source-to-Pay Consultant at Doxey, Inc.

 Automated Approval Process

 : This is where the invoice approval process is linked to your company’s Delegation of Authority (DoA) policy.
 The process is completely automated based on defined rules via workflow.
 The workflow determines if an invoice needs approval; who the appropriate approvers are; and in what order approvers should approve payment of the invoice.
 The workflow then sequentially asks each approver in the approval list to approve invoices online.
-For example, you can define a rule so invoices over $100,000 (or a specific amount designated in your DoA policy) require CFO approval and then CEO approval.
+For example, you can define a rule so invoices over a certain amount require CFO approval and then CEO approval.

 Most leading practice companies link the DoA policy to the job levels within the employee master file.
 A DoA table is then established as the driver of the approval workflow.
 If an approver moves to a different position or department, or leaves the company, the approval tables are automatically updated.